Here’s what’s open (and closed) on Columbus Day 2022

 Yes.
 The New York Stock Exchange, Nasdaq, and bond markets are all open and trading.
 The next scheduled holiday for markets is on Thanksgiving.

 Federal offices will be closed, but when you get to the city, state, or county level, things become a bit murkier.
 City of Chicago offices, for instance, are closed, but Delaware will be open.
 (The state doesn’t recognize this as a legal holiday.)
 And many states that observe Indigenous Peoples’ Day do not offer this as a paid holiday.

 Which retail and grocery stores are closed on Columbus Day?

 Basically none.
 It’s possible that there could be sporadic small business closures, though that’s as likely to be due to staffing shortages as anything else.
 No major retailer shuts down for this holiday—and most tend to ignore it, given the controversy surrounding it.

 What makes Columbus Day so controversial?

-Among the things historians have learned about Columbus: He enslaved many West Indies natives, seizing six of them on the first day he hit land in 1492 and making them his servants.
+Among the things historians have learned about Columbus: He enslaved many West Indies natives, seizing six of them the first day he hit land in 1492 to make them his servants.
 Thousands were sent to Spain to be sold.
 And others were forced to search for gold in mines.
-Within 60 years of his landing, there were only a few hundred Taíno natives left, compared with the 250,000 who resided there when he arrived.
+Within 60 years of his landing, there were only a few hundred Taino natives left, compared to the 250,000 who were there when he arrived.

 So why do people still celebrate Columbus Day?

-Many Italian-Americans view the day as one of pride, celebrating their heritage.
-New York City will host the 77th annual Columbus Day parade on Fifth Avenue.
-Another, celebrating its 39th year, will take place in Brooklyn.
+Many Italian Americans view the day with pride, celebrating their heritage.
+New York City will host the 78th Annual Columbus Day parade on Fifth Avenue this year, the nation’s largest celebration of the day.
+Another, which observes its 40th year, will take place in Brooklyn.